ahbalbaid/Project_2024-15/Report.md

 - **Input sizes, Input types**

 We'll test the algorithm with various input sizes to evaluate its performance on small and large datasets.
 The input types will include random integers, sorted arrays, and reverse-sorted arrays to see how the algorithm handles different data scenarios.
+Various input sizes would include powers of two which would be 2^10, 2^14, .... , 2^26 to understand the scalability of the algorithms.

 - **Strong scaling**

 We'll measure how the execution time changes when we increase the number of processors while keeping the problem size the same.
 This will show us how efficiently the algorithm scales with more processors.
+MPI processes for the identical inputs would include 2, 4, 8, 16, 32, 64, 128, 256, ... , 1024 to measure execution times.
+While doing this we would also test various inputs sizes as mentioned above.

 - **Weak scaling**

 We'll assess performance by increasing both the problem size and the number of processors proportionally.
 This will help us understand how well the algorithm maintains efficiency as workload and resources grow.
+Also, this would help us see how the algorithms handle large data.